Northern Territory v Mr Griffiths and Lorraine Jones: Ruling by the High Court of Australia

 Northern Territory v Alan Griffiths and Lorraine Jones has been considered a "landmark" native title case.
-This is because the clauses contained within the Native Title Act 1993 (Commonwealth) pertaining to the determination of compensation payable due to the extinguishment of native title have never been heard before in the High Court.
+This is because the clauses contained within the Native Title Act 1993 pertaining to the determination of compensation payable due to the extinguishment of native title have never been heard before in the High Court.
 This case will therefore establish a precedent for future native title compensation cases heard in the High Court.
 It has been stated that the precedent set in this case will give rise to the payment of significant amounts of money in related future cases where native title rights and interests have been found to be extinguished or impaired by acts attributable to external parties.
 The reduction in compensation awarded to the Ngaliwurru and Nungali Peoples was the result of the High Court's decision that the amount of compensation payable for the financial loss attributable to the extinguishment of native title rights is equivalent to fifty percent of the value of the land.
 This represents a reduction of fifteen percent from the sixty-five percent established by the Full Court of the Federal Court of Australia in Northern Territory of Australia v Griffiths [2017] FCAFC 106.
 The Northern Territory of Australia, not the Commonwealth of Australia - is the party that has been ordered by the High Court to pay the compensation amount awarded to the Ngaliwurru and Nungali Peoples.
 This is because Northern Territory was the party responsible for all the compensable acts recognised by the judicial system as having taken place in the Timber Creek area.
 The High Court of Australia varied the ruling made by the Full Court of the Federal Court in Griffiths v Northern Territory of Australia (2007) 165 FCR 391 such that the native title rights and interests borne by the Ngaliwurru and Nungali Peoples in the Timber Creek area are non-exclusive.
 The High Court reached this decision having considered that the Ngaliwurru and Nungali Peoples did not have the capacity to stop people from gaining entry to the land the subject of their native title rights and interests; the Ngaliwurru and Nungali Peoples did not have the ability to grant or deny people the right to gain access to their land.
 The determination that the native title rights and interests of the Ngaliwurru and Nungali Peoples in the Timber Creek area are non-exclusive was the reason why the High Court modified the calculation of the monetary amount of compensation payable from sixty-five percent of the worth of the land the subject of the native title rights and interests to fifty percent.